Russia's new COVID-19 cases surge to highest since January | Health

 - Russian Federation

 Russia on Thursday reported 20,182 new COVID-19 cases, the most confirmed in a single day since Jan.
-24, amid a wave of infections that authorities blame on the Delta variant and the slow progress of the vaccination programme.
+24, amid a wave of infections that authorities blame on the Delta variant and people's reluctance to get vaccinated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)